Trends and Challenges in Environmental Policy Debates:

 - Lead a campaign in DC and across multiple UN forums to make the case for inclusion of U.S. business positions and technical input relating to climate change and sustainable development discussions at the following forums:

-- At the UN, where we have official observer status at the UNFCCC and UNEP
+- At the UN, where we have official observer status at the UNFCCC, ECOSOC and UNEP

 - At the Major Economies Business Forum (BizMEF), where we are forging stronger links between the business communities of the major emitting countries